Suicide legislation: History

-In ancient Athens, a person who had died of suicide (without the approval of the state) was denied the honours of a normal burial.
+In ancient Athens, a person who had died by suicide (without the approval of the state) was denied the honours of a normal burial.
 The person would be buried alone, on the outskirts of the city, without a headstone or marker.

 A criminal ordinance issued by Louis XIV in 1670 intended to be far more severe in its "punishment" ritual of an obviously-already-dead body: their corpse was drawn through the streets, face down, and then hung or thrown on a garbage heap.
 Additionally, all of the person's property was confiscated; this measure was intended to deter suicide by punishing their heirs financially.

 The Interments (felo de se) Act 1882 abolished the legal requirement in England of burying suicides at crossroads.
 (Note: Also called the Felo de se Act 1823, the Interments (felo de se) Act 1823, the Burials (Felo de se) Act 1823, and the Suicide Act 1823.)